noahehall/theBookOfNoah/architecture/informationarchitecture.md

         - descriptive metadata
           - e.g. summary, keywords, content abstracts
           - get a sense of what the content is about

-        - semantic relationships
+      - controlled vocabulary
+        - any defined subset of natural language,
-          - describe the relationship a users query terms has with other terms in the controlled vocabulary
+          - a list of equivalent terms in the form of a synonym ring
-            - preferred, variant, broader, narrower, and associative links can all return different results
-            - potentially can surface these options in the search interface
-          - equivalence relationship
-            - focused on synonym management
-          - hierarchical relationship
-            - enables the classification of preferred terms into categories and subcategories
+          - a list of preferred terms in the form of an authority file
-          - associative relationships
+        - components
-            - provides for meaningful connections that arent handled by the hierarchical or equivalence relationships
           - preferred term
             - aka accepted term, acceptable value, subject heading or descriptor
             - all relationships are defined with respect to the preferred term
+            - term form
+              - things to consider
+                - grammatical form
+                  - use nouns for preferred terms
+                  - users are better at understanding and remembering nounse than verbs or adjectives
+                    - however there are lots of good reasons to use verbs, especially with task-oriented words
+                - spelling
+                  - select a specific dictionary/glossary/use your inhouse style
+                  - consider the most common spelling employed by your users
+                - singular/plural form?
+                  - use the plural form  of 'countable nounse', e.g. cars, roads maps
+                  - use the singular form for conceptual nouns, e.g. math, biology
+                - abbreviations and acronyms
+                  - use whatever is popular
+                  -
           - variant term
             - aka entry terms or non preferred terms
             - equivalent to or loosely synonymous with the preferred term
           - broader term
             - the parent of the preferred term
             - one level higher in the hierarchy
           - narrower term
             - child of the preferred term
             - one level lower in the hierarchy
           - related term
             - connected to the preferred term through the associative relationship
             - often articulated through the 'see also' links
               - e.g. tylonel see headache
           - use term
             - a tool for indexers and users
             - variant term use preferred term
             - e.g. tilonel see Tylenol
           - used for
             - indicates the reciprocal relatioship of preferred term and variant terms
             - used to show the full list of variants on the preferred terms record
+          - term specificity
+            - e.g. should 'knowledge management software' be represented as one, two or three terms
+            - as your vocabulary grows
+              - it becomes increasingly necessary to use compound terms to increase precision
+          - term definition
+            - often suggest multiple meanings
+            - e.g. cells (biology? electric? prison?)
           - scope note
             - a specific type of definiton of the preferred term
-          - used to deliberately restrict the meaning of that term in order to rule out ambiguety as much as possible
+            - used to deliberately restrict the meaning of that term to one concept in order to rule out ambiguety as much as possible
-      - controlled vocabulary
-        - any defined subset of natural language,
-          - a list of equivalent terms in the form of a synonym ring
-          - a list of preferred terms in the form of an authority file
+            - parenthetical term qualifiers
+              - provide a way to manage homographs
+            - can be used in searching/results dispplayed to assist users
         - types (Simple to complex)
           - synonym rings
             - equivalent type relatioonship between terms